FlexiGIS/FlexiGIS/doc/source/flexigis_install/install.rst

 check the parameters in `config.mk` file.
 Ensure you have all parameters in the config.mk properly set, see :ref:`FlexiGIS Config`.
 Also ensure the poly file of the spatial location of choice is available in the data/01_raw_input_data directory before running FlexiGIS.

-FlexiGIS is executed using the make command, To run the available makefile options, go into the code directory in your linux terminal.
+FlexiGIS is executed using the make command, To run the available makefile options, go into the code directory in your Linux terminal.
 The available make options are:

 - a::